Top Anti-inflammatory Supplements For Horses

 6. MSM (Methylsulfonylmethan): Sulfur Based Support for Tissues

-MSM is a naturally occurring sulfur found in plants and is known for helping muscles, tendons, and joints recover from exercise.
+MSM is a naturally occurring sulfur found in plants and animals, and is known for helping muscles, tendons, and joints recover from exercise.
 This supplement is often used for horses with:

 • Osteoarthritis and degenerative joint disease